confluentinc/cp-demo/docs/index.rst

                --command-config /etc/kafka/secrets/client_sasl_plain.config

-3. Verify which authenticated users are configured to be super users.
+3. Verify which users are configured to be super users.

    .. sourcecode:: bash